 Broad Home Insurance

-- Location: A home located more than 13km’s away from a fire hall or in a riskier area (a neighbourhood with high crime levels, an overland water or flood zone) always costs more to insure.
+- Location: A home located more than 13 km away from a fire hall or in a riskier area (a neighbourhood with high crime levels, overland water, or flood zone) always costs more to insure.

 - Age of components: How old is your home’s roof, plumbing, or wiring?
 The older each of these components is, the riskier the home is to insure.